 Skip to content

-An external consumer that has been granted access to your scopes may then acquire an access_token with their own Maskinporten client, which they will need to acquire from DigDir on their own.
-Our NAIS clients are registered as part of the NAV organization and may only be used by NAV.
+An external consumer that has been granted access to your scopes may then acquire an access_token using a Maskinporten client that belongs to their organization.
+Clients registered via NAIS belong to NAV and may only be used by NAV.

 Spec